gderosa/onboard/modules/radius-admin/doc/api/radius-usergroup.md

 Accept: application/json
 ```

+Pagination on the list of member users is also available e.g.
+GET `/api/v1/services/radius/groups/:groupname?page=2&per_page=15`.

 ### Parameters
 <!-- we try to follow this classification, as possible: https://swagger.io/docs/specification/describing-parameters/ -->
 |Name       |In ([*](#noa3)) |Type   |Required |Description                                      |